descope/go-sdk/README.md

 ```
 In this example we mocked the Descope Authentication to change the response of the ValidateSession.

-In addition, you can use our mocks package to simple test your app without the need of going out to Descope.
-By that, you can simply mock responses and errors and have assertion to the incoming data.
+In addition, you can use our mocks package for testing your app without the need of going out to Descope services.
+By that, you can simply mock responses and errors and have assertion for the incoming data of each SDK method.
 You can find all mocks [here](https://github.com/descope/go-sdk/blob/main/descope/tests/mocks).

 ## License